TheAbubakrAbu/Al-Quran-Beginner-Quran/README.md

 # Al-Quran | Beginner Quran

 A free, beginner-friendly Quran app with unique Arabic learning tools, recitations, and translations.
+Published on the App Store on December 26, 2023.

 ## Overview